 In addition to increased computational demand, the choice of fuzziness score also subtly influences the retention ratio, defined as the percentage of subjects remaining after kinship decoupling compared to the original total.
 For instance, in a simulation involving 50 000 subjects, fuzziness scores range from zero to ten marginally reduces the retention ratio from 0.51 to 0.49 (Figure 1D).
 In biobank scale cohorts such as the UK Biobank, most relatedness is expected to be pair-wise relationships instead of complex relatedness networks (Supplementary Figure S2).
 Accordingly, KDPS can resolve most relatedness scenarios with a fuzziness score of 0, which offers a practical default for balancing decoupling and phenotype retention.
 In cases involving complex relatedness networks or ultra-rare phenotypes, a higher fuzziness score (e.g., 3 - 5) may be warranted to prioritize phenotype over topology.

 Moreover, we compared performance of phenotype selection and retention rates using KDPS and standard phenotype-agnostic approaches (e.g., PLINK2).
 Using the simulated datasets, KDPS demonstrated an advantage in increasing the prevalence of subjects possessing the phenotype of interest after kinship decoupling (Figure 1E).
 In simulations where the baseline prevalence of the binary phenotype of interest was set at 20%, KDPS significantly enhances this retention of subjects with phenotype of interest to approximately 30%, while the phenotype-naïve approach 20%.

 In the evaluation of the performance of KDPS on multi-class categorical phenotypes, compared to phenotype-naïve pruning, phenotype-aware KDPS increased the retention of disease-relevant individuals by ~79% for disease 1 and ~56% for disease 2, demonstrating substantial gains in preserving prioritized classes (Supplementary Table s1).
 When KDPS was applied on a continuous phenotype using a simulated normally distributed quantitative trait, compared to phenotype-naïve pruning, phenotype-aware KDPS resulted in modest upward shifts across the distribution of retained subjects.
 The minimum phenotype value increased by 2%, and the mean by 0.09% (Supplementary Table s1).
 In more complex scenarios where multiple phenotypes of interest are involved, KDPS also demonstrated the capability to maximize targeted subject retainment based on a composite weight.
 A simulation involving two independent binary phenotypes (~20% prevalence each) showed that applying composite weights, prioritizing subjects with both traits, resulted in a 42% (19 to 27) increase in the number of retained individuals with both conditions compared to equal-weight pruning (Supplementary Table S2).

+Additionally, we examined the impact of trait heritability on subject and case retention.
+Simulation results demonstrated that subject retention ratio remained stable across all levels of heritability (Supplementary Figure S3A), reflecting the fact that overall pruning is determined primarily by network structure rather than phenotype assignment.
+Whereas, as expected, case retention ratio decreased as heritability increased (Supplementary Figure S3B).
+At low heritability (multiplier = 0), seed cases were scattered randomly, and many were retained after pruning.
+However, at higher heritability multipliers, cases increasingly clustered within related families.
+To fully decouple related individuals, KDPS necessarily removed larger proportions of cases, leading to reduced case retention.

 Results for the real-world datasets